 Kinsta uses what they call a speed obsessive architecture.
 In their own words…

-They also fully support HTTP/2 and use SSD drives for storage.
+They also fully support HTTP/3 and use SSD drives for storage.

-In addition to PHP 7, you also have the option to switch to HHVM.
-And Kinsta supports all stable versions of PHP 7, including PHP 7.1 and 7.2.
+Kinsta supports the latest supported versions of PHP 7 & 8.
 You can easily switch between these options in the MyKinsta dashboard.

 MyKinsta Dashboard & Analytics